 Common D&O Insurance Exclusions

 The purchase of D&O insurance is a smart move to protect company directors and officers.
-But, it’s important to note the common exclusions that can affect policy coverage.
+But it’s important to note the common exclusions that can affect policy coverage.
+In this guide to D&O insurance, exclusions play an important role because they define the limits of what a policy will not cover

 Intentional Fraud and Illegal Acts